Art of Love (Art Supawatt Purdy album)

 Art of Love is a studio album by Thai-American actor turned singer Art Supawatt Purdy, released on October 28, 2003, by Warner Music Thailand.
-The 11-track collection of love songs was produced by Tanongsak Arpornsiri, the same producer behind many successful records by Thai pop biggest names like Thongchai McIntyre and Tata Young.
+The 11-track collection of love songs was produced by Tanongsak Arpornsiri, a member of Thailand legendary band GrandEx and the producer behind many successful records by Thai pop biggest names like Thongchai McIntyre and Tata Young.